WUPL

-WUPL (channel 54) is a television station licensed to Slidell, Louisiana, United States, serving the New Orleans area as an affiliate of MyNetworkTV.
-It is owned by Tegna Inc. alongside CBS affiliate WWL-TV (channel 4).
-The two stations share studios on Rampart Street in the historic French Quarter district; WUPL's transmitter is located on Cooper Road in Terrytown, Louisiana.
+WUPL (channel 54) is a television station licensed to Slidell, Louisiana, United States, serving the New Orleans area.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WUPL is owned by the Tegna subsidiary of Nexstar Media Group alongside CBS affiliate WWL-TV (channel 4); Nexstar also owns ABC affiliate WGNO (channel 26) and CW station WNOL-TV (channel 38).
+WUPL and WWL-TV share studios on Rampart Street in the historic French Quarter district; WUPL's transmitter is located on Cooper Road in Terrytown, Louisiana.

 History

 As a UPN affiliate

 The station first signed on the air on June 1, 1995, as an affiliate of the United Paramount Network (UPN).
 It was owned by Texas broadcaster Larry Safir via his company, Middle America Communications.
 Safir also owned Univision affiliate KNVO in the Rio Grande Valley.
-Prior to the station's sign-on, WHNO (channel 20) was approached by UPN for an affiliation, though WHNO's owner LeSEA Broadcasting declined all netlet offers on their stations through the country, as the programming planned for both UPN and competitor The WB conflicted with the company's core programming values; as a result, programming from UPN, which launched on January 16, 1995, was only available on New Orleans-area cable and satellite providers through New York City-based national superstation WWOR for the 5 1/2 months prior to WUPL's debut.
+Prior to the station's sign-on, WHNO (channel 20) was approached by UPN for an affiliation, though WHNO's then-owner LeSEA Broadcasting declined all netlet offers on their stations through the country, as the programming planned for both UPN and competitor The WB conflicted with the company's core programming values; as a result, UPN programming was not available in the New Orleans market for the 4 1/2 months prior to WUPL's debut.
 Along with programming from UPN, the station ran a general entertainment format, offering vintage off-network sitcoms, talk shows, court shows and other syndicated programs.
 In 1996, Safir entered a deal with Cox Enterprises to take over operations of the station, and in 1997, he sold the station to the Paramount Stations Group subsidiary of Viacom; as a result, WUPL became a UPN owned-and-operated station (Viacom launched UPN in a programming partnership with Chris-Craft Industries/United Television, and acquired a 50% interest in the network from Chris-Craft/United in 1996).

 Viacom merged with CBS in 2000.
-Despite Viacom's ownership of WUPL, the market's CBS affiliation remained on WWL-TV (channel 4), the highest-rated television station in New Orleans and CBS' strongest affiliate for over 20 years.
+Despite Viacom's ownership of WUPL, the market's CBS affiliation remained on WWL-TV (channel 4), the highest-rated television station in New Orleans and one of CBS's strongest affiliates for over 20 years.
 Viacom briefly considered buying WWL-TV, in which it would create a duopoly with WUPL.
 However, after Belo Corporation turned down Viacom's offer to buy the station, Viacom decided instead to sell WUPL to Belo in July 2005 for $14.5 million.